Bellinger, Dodgers top Astros 6-2 to tie World Series 2-all | New Country 923

 “He’s got that calmness about him,” Roberts said.
 “And when things speed up, he has a way of sort of resetting and not letting it spiral.”

+During batting practice, Bellinger tried to emulate teammates Andre Ethier and Logan Forsythe by hitting the ball to the opposite field.

+“I was always told these really good hitters hit the ball the other way in BP and I had never done it, and I wanted to try it,” he said.
+“I hit every ball in BP today to the left side of the infield.
+I’ve never done that before in my life.
+Usually I try to lift.
+I needed to make an adjustment.”

-Bellinger doubled over left fielder Marwin Gonzalez, chasing starter Charlie Morton, and came home on Logan Forsythe’s two-out single off Will Harris.
+Bellinger lined a fastball to the opposite field over Marwin Gonzalez into the quirky corner next to the left-field scoreboard, chasing starter Charlie Morton.
+He came home on Forsythe’s two-out single off Will Harris.

 Giles entered to start the ninth and got into immediate trouble, allowing a leadoff single to Corey Seager and a walk to Justin Turner.
 Bellinger took a low slider, then lined a fastball at the letters to left-center.
-He raised a hand rounding first and clapped his hands half a dozen times in excitement after sliding into second.
+He dropped his bat and raised a hand while running to first and clapped his hands half a dozen times in excitement after sliding into second.

+“Every day you see him grow a little bit more,” Wood said.
+“I think everybody kind of had the same message with him: ‘We believe in you.
+You’re our guy.
+You’re special.
+Remember that.'”

-Wood, Brandon Morrow, winner Tony Watson and Kenley Jansen combined on a two-hitter.
-Jansen allowed Alex Bregman’s two-out homer in the ninth, the 14th home run of the Series.
+Wood, Brandon Morrow, winner Tony Watson and Kenley Jansen combined on a two-hitter — the first-ever in the Series in which both hits were home runs.
+Jansen allowed Alex Bregman’s two-out long ball in the ninth , the 15th home run of the Series, most ever through four games, before retiring Jose Altuve on a flyout.

 “When you’re a back-end reliever,” Astros manager A.J.
 Hinch said, “unless you’re extraordinarily dominant, you’re only talked about when you suffer, when you struggle.
 So for him, he can handle it mentally.
 He can handle it physically.”